mrtns/libphonenumber-csharp/README.md

 > Google's common Java, C++ and Javascript library for parsing, formatting, storing and validating international phone numbers.
 The Java version is optimized for running on smartphones, and is used by the Android framework since 4.0 (Ice Cream Sandwich).

-# branches
+# Changes

-## master

-Clone of libphonenumber-csharp branch 'csharp'

-## shortcode_support
+## Shortcode Support

 libphonenumber currently officially does not support shortcodes.

-The feature is in the works, however:
+The feature is in the works, however, based on a [thread in libphonenumber-discuss](https://groups.google.com/d/msg/libphonenumber-discuss/Fm4kN-TmxSQ/sOLODFRyO5QJ):

 > From: Shaopeng <jia.shao.p...@gmail.com>
 > To: "libphonenumber-discuss@googlegroups.com" <libphonenumber-discuss@googlegroups.com>